 Master of Science (MS)

 A survey was created and mailed to 500 school psychologists randomly selected from the National Association of School Psychologists' membership lists.
 The final sample consisted of 228 school psychologists working at least half-time in a school setting.
 The survey's purpose was to gather information from school psychologists on their perspectives on crisis training and on crises experienced by public schools, as well as what schools have for crisis plans/teams, and what they do for crisis response.

 Adamson, Austin Douglas, "Responding to Crises in the Public Schools: A Survey of School Psychologists' Experiences and Perceptions" (2003).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6172.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .